CPCLab/lister/README.md

 Framework build of python, and only when you are logged in on the main display of your Mac.`

-Run the script from terminal using `pythonw lister.py`instead.
+Run the script from terminal using `pythonw lister.py` instead.

 ### All platform: contrast problem with GUI text

-LISTER only supports the default OS' light theme, a custom/dark user theme is therefore not supported.
+LISTER only supports the default OS' light theme, a custom user/dark theme is therefore not supported.